 3. The power of suggestion: keep the image of your success in front of you

 You’ve heard of the power of suggestion?
 It’s not a myth, and it’s impossible to overstate its power.

 …what can explain the powerful and pervasive effect that suggestion has in our lives?
 The answer lies in our ‘response expectancies,’ or the ways in which we anticipate our responses in various situations.
 These expectancies set us up for automatic responses that actively influence how we get to the outcome we expect.
 Once we anticipate a specific outcome will occur, our subsequent thoughts and behaviors will actually help to bring that outcome to fruition.

 Suggestion is neuroscience and it’s essential: keep your attention on where you want to go.
 (Ignore any perceived challenges.)

 A simple example: when you learned to drive, you learned that the car goes where you place your attention.
-Keep your attention firmly fixed on the end of 2020: your wonderful results.
+Keep your attention firmly fixed on the end of this year: your wonderful results.